-KEY FOCUS (workshop only): understanding feelings, our amazing bodies and the power of words - appearance based teasing and giving compliments.
+KEY FOCUS: understanding feelings, our amazing bodies and the power of words - appearance based teasing and giving compliments.

 KEY FOCUS: exploring what impacts self-esteem and body image (family, friends and puberty) plus an introduction to the influence of the media.

 KEY FOCUS: examining the impact of body and self-comparison, the role of friends and a more in-depth look at social and other media.